ofou/ofou/README.md

 I'm the founder of Nomad Top, a startup focused on creating a Universal Passport that allows individuals to live and work anywhere seamlessly.
 I'm also excited about Cognitive Science, with a strong focus on Artificial Intelligence, Machine Learning, and Brain-Computer Interfaces.
 I'm highly biased towards pragmatism, thinking outside-the-box, and first principles thinking.

-In my free time, I enjoy making music in Ableton, hiking, and traveling.
+In my free time, I enjoy [making music](https://open.spotify.com/artist/5e6x7QJXOGbkDEPpEOWm1w)https://open.spotify.com/artist/5e6x7QJXOGbkDEPpEOWm1w in Ableton, training, and traveling.